avine/ng-libs/projects/form-stepper/README.md

     <!--
       `formStepperMain` directive is optional and allows you to customize the template of the current step.

-      By default, the `formStepperStep` template is displayed as current step content.
+      If the directive is not present, the `formStepperStep` template is displayed as current step content.
       Therefore, you need to display the step title, the previous and next buttons directly in each step template.
     -->
     <ng-template formStepperMain>